Welthanos/Welthanos/README.md

  <img align="right" height="200" src="https://raw.githubusercontent.com/Welthanos/Welthanos/main/.github/workflows/itachi.png">

-- 🖥️ I’m currently working on DBC Company | Intern
+- 🖥️ I work for DBC, and I'm currently on assignment at Banco Votorantim as QA.
 - 📖 Learning front-end in React and back-end in Node.js
-- 👨‍💻 In the programming area since 2020, focusing on fullstack development
+- 👨‍💻 In the programming area since 2020, focusing on Software Quality Assurance

 ##